MeowsQueen/Transformer-Based-Academic-Chatbot-with-Intent-Detection-and-RAG-lite-Response-Generation/README.md

 * Includes an **Out-of-Scope (OOS)** class to detect irrelevant queries
 * Acts as a **general-purpose intent understanding layer**

-### 2. Retrieval-Based Chatbot Module
+### 2. Retrieval Module

 * Uses a **custom-built academic knowledge base**
 * Applies **transformer-based sentence embeddings**
-* Retrieves the most semantically similar question using **cosine similarity**
+* Retrieves the most semantically relevant question-answer pairs using **cosine similarity**
-* Provides domain-specific answers
+* Supplies contextual information for final response construction

+### 3. RAG-lite Generation Module

+* Takes the retrieved context and the user query as input
+* Uses a lightweight language model or generation layer to produce a more natural answer
+* Improves fluency and flexibility compared to returning a fixed stored answer
+* Functions as a simplified form of **Retrieval-Augmented Generation (RAG)**

+---

 ## Repository Structure